-Dakdoritang, or Korean spicy chicken stew, is a delicious and healthy dish that will warm your soul.
-It’s complete with juicy braised chicken thigh with flavorful vegetables braised in a sweet and spicy braising sauce.
-While its definitely delicious, but is dakdoritang healthy?
+Dakdoritang, or Korean spicy chicken stew, is a flavourful and comforting dish that will warm your soul.

-Dakdoritang Calories and Nutrition Facts – How To Make It Healthy
+🍎 Calories and Nutrition – How To Make It Healthy

-- Chicken: Dakdoritang is often cooked with bone-in skin on chicken pieces.
-While very delicious, this is less than ideal from a calorie counting and macros point of view.
-A 4oz serving of skin-on chicken thigh has 240 calories, 19g of which are from fat.
+- Chicken – Dakdoritang is often cooked with bone-in skin on chicken pieces, which has 240 calories and 19 grams of fat.
 I opt for skinless thighs to cut down on fat and calories.

-- Soup Base: The sauce can be very oily, but with careful portioning of sauce ingredients following the portions below, the sauce is only 70 calories
+- Braising liquid – The sauce can be very oily, but with careful portioning of sauce ingredients following the portions below, the sauce is only 70 calories

-- Vegetables: The vegetables are not going to add a significant amount of calories to the dish except for potatoes, which dakdoritang is traditionally served with.
-I omitted potatoes here since I used noodles and prefer that as my carb source.
+- Vegetables – The vegetables are not going to add a significant amount of calories to the dish except for potatoes, which dakdoritang is traditionally served with.
+I omitted potatoes here and opted to use rice as my carb source.

-- Carbs: Serve with a portioned side of rice or mix in noodles.
-Here I used a 3oz portion of egg noodles at 180 calories.
+- Carbs – Serve with a portioned side of rice or mix in noodles.
+Here I used a portion of rice at 150 calories

 For a detailed breakdown of each ingredients, their portioning, and how they make up the nutrition profile of this dakdoritang recipe, you may refer to the table below: